Griffith Peak Trail

 The Hike

-From the Harris Canyon trailhead (Table 2, Waypoint 1), the trail begins on the Harris Canyon trail to Harris Saddle.
-For details on this part of the hike, including a map, see the Harris Saddle Trail.
-Generally, however, the trail runs northwest up the old road until it abruptly ends high in Lovell Canyon (Wpt.
-2).
+From the trailhead (Table 1, Waypoint 01), the trail enters the Mt.
+Charleston Wilderness Area and runs northwest up the old road until the road abruptly ends high in Lovell Canyon (Wpt.
+02).
 From the end of the old road, a good trail continues northwest to Harris Saddle (the saddle between Griffith and Harris peaks; Wpt.
-3).
+03).
+For details on this part of the hike, including a map, see the description of the Harris Saddle Trail.

 Lower down, the vegetation generally is composed of mountain mahogany, shrub live oak, sagebrush, manzanita, silk tassel, Mormon tea, other low bushes, shrubby burn areas, and a few single-leaf pinyon pines, but little shade.
 Along the upper section, the vegetation transitions to a cool, alpine-feeling ponderosa pine and white fir forest with a few limber pine mixed in.

 From Harris Saddle (Wpt.
-3), which overlooks Kyle Canyon, the trail turns west and climbs fairly steep switchbacks, rocky stairs, and narrow ledges to pass through and around craggy limestone cliffs.
-At the top of the cliffs, there is a great place to walk out to the rim of Kyle Canyon, rest, and enjoy the view to the north.
-In this area, and especially a little higher up, the vegetation becomes sparser and gives way to bristlecone pine, limber pines, wild currents, and a few open, shrubby areas.
+3), which overlooks Kyle Canyon to the north, the trail turns west and climbs fairly steep switchbacks, rocky stairs, and narrow ledges to pass through and around craggy limestone cliffs.
+At the top of the cliffs (Wpt.
+04), a short spur trail leads to a great overlook (Wpt.
+10) out to the rim of Kyle Canyon.
+After climbing through the cliffs, this is a good place to rest and enjoy the view.
+In this area, and especially a little higher up, the vegetation becomes less dense and gives way to bristlecone pine, limber pines, wild currents, and a few open, shrubby areas.

 Griffith Peak Trail

-Continuing on the trail past the grassy area, the trail leaves the ridgeline and heads southward as it begins the traverse around the south side of Griffith Peak.
-After walking for a few minutes in the forest, the trail crosses the southeastern ridge (Wpt.
-5) and starts heading more to the west.
-Below the trail, there is an open grassy area with some rocks on the ridge.
-This is the second logical place to leave the trail and climb to the summit.
+Continuing on the trail past the grassy area, the trail leaves the ridgeline and heads southward as it climbs gently around the south side of Griffith Peak.
+After walking for a few minutes in the forest, the trail crosses the Southeast Ridge (Wpt.
+06) with views through the trees of Sandy Valley Town and places far to the south.
+Below the trail, open grassy areas and a rocky ridge look like they might have nice campsites.

 Griffith Peak Trail

 Views from the summit are spectacular.
 Much of the South Loop Trail to Mt Charleston, the North Loop Trail, the Sheep Range and points east, Red Rocks and Las Vegas to the southeast, Mt.
-Potosi and other mountain ranges to the south and east into California are visable.
-On clear days, you can see far into California and Arizona.
+Potosi and other mountain ranges to the south and east into California are visible.
+On clear days, the view reaches far into California and Arizona.

 While gazing into the distance, don't overlook the close-up view: there are some interesting crinoid fossils on the summit, and some of the rock layers appear to be largely composed of crinoid fragments.
 Also, the thistle plants on the summit are a rare species (Charleston Mountain Thistle), so be careful around them.